| Interface | Description |

 no longer available to be accessed, updated or removed, just as if they never

-.
-Expiry is set using an ExpiryPolicy
+existed in a Cache.
+Expiry is set using an ExpiryPolicy.

-s using one of two mechanisms:
+Caches using one of two mechanisms:

 store-by-value and store-by-reference.

-and later to return a new copy of the entries when accessed from a
+Cache and later to return a new copy of the entries when accessed from a

-The purpose of copying entries as they are stored in a Cache
+The purpose of copying entries as they are stored in a Cache and again when

-is to allow applications to continue mutating
+they are returned from a Cache is to allow applications to continue mutating

 the state of the keys and values without causing side-effects to entries held

-by a Cache
+by a Cache.

-implementation to simply store and return references to the application
+Cache implementation to simply store and return references to the application

 provided keys and values, instead of making a copies as required by the